Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Results

-CRTM is built upon the well-established AQS method, a model that decouples affine deformation from system relaxation~\cite{doi:10.1073/pnas.2019909118,PhysRevE.74.016118}.
+CRTM is built upon the well-established AQS method, a model that decouples affine deformation from system relaxation~\cite{Morse2021,PhysRevE.74.016118}.
 This approach is highly efficient in determining the static properties of avalanches at the critical stress, where the dynamics are sufficiently slow for the largest avalanches to fully relax~\cite{PhysRevE.74.016118, PhysRevE.104.015002, AQS5, PhysRevLett.93.016001}.
-Fig.~\ref{fig:schemes_aqs_crtm}.c provides a schematic representation of the AQS protocol.
-For SS, in the athermal quasistatic limit, each simulation step begins with an affine deformation of magnitude $\Delta \gamma$.
-This deformation modifies the position $\vec{r}$ of a particle according to the transformation $ \vec{r_i} \rightarrow \vec{r_i} + \Delta \gamma (\vec{r_i} \cdot \hat{y}) \hat{x}$, driving the system from a mechanically equilibrated state (\textbf{A} and \textbf{D}) to an out-of-equilibrium state (\textbf{B} and \textbf{E}).
+Fig.~\ref{fig:schemes_aqs_crtm}.f provides a schematic representation of the AQS protocol.
+For SS, in the athermal quasistatic limit, each simulation step begins with an affine deformation of magnitude $\Delta \gamma$, which drives the system from a mechanically equilibrated state (\textbf{A} and \textbf{D}) to an out-of-equilibrium state (\textbf{B} and \textbf{E}), as illustrated in Fig.~\ref{fig:schemes_aqs_crtm}.f.
 This is followed by a relaxation process with a duration $t_r$ that exceeds the time needed for stress redistribution to bring the system to mechanical equilibrium.
-This ensures that mechanical equilibrium is reestablished at every step (points \textbf{C} and \textbf{F}), and the process is repeated until a total deformation $\gamma$ is achieved.
-In CRTM, $t_r$ is a tunable parameter that can be made smaller than the time required for full mechanical equilibration.
-As schematically illustrated in Fig.~\ref{fig:schemes_aqs_crtm}.d, when $t_r$ is insufficient for stress redistribution to restore mechanical equilibrium, relaxation remains incomplete, forcing the system to traverse out-of-equilibrium states.
-A strain rate is then defined as the displacement per relaxation time, $\dot{\gamma} = \Delta \gamma / t_r$, enabling a connection with the dynamic regime and allowing the construction of flow curves.
+This ensures stability is reestablished at every step (points \textbf{C} and \textbf{F}), and the process is repeated until a total strain $\gamma$ is achieved.
+In our approach, $t_r$ is a tunable parameter that can be made smaller than the time required for full equilibration.
+As schematically illustrated in Fig.~\ref{fig:schemes_aqs_crtm}.g, when $t_r$ is insufficient for stress redistribution to restore equilibrium, relaxation remains incomplete, forcing the system to traverse out-of-equilibrium states.
+CRTM can be extended to the SRF by adopting the AQS implementation of this deformation scheme, where at each step the configuration is updated as $\vec{r}_i \rightarrow \vec{r}_i + \frac{L}{2\sqrt{N}}\,\Delta\gamma^{\mathrm{\mathrm{rnd}}}\,\hat{n}_i^{\mathrm{\mathrm{rnd}}} $~\cite{Morse2021,D3SM01354E}.
+A distinctive advantage of this method is its flexibility in the choice of relaxation dynamics at each step, which allows it to be tailored to the physical system under study.
+In this work, we primarily employ the \emph{Steepest Descent} method~\cite{SD}, commonly used to represent overdamped dynamics.
+Nevertheless, alternative procedures incorporating inertia or nonlocal interactions can also be implemented.
+For reference, in the Supplementary Information we also present detailed simulations based on a \emph{Conjugate Gradient} relaxation scheme~\cite{CG-alg}, often employed in AQS simulations for numerical efficiency.